craftgear/civitai_prompt_scraper/README.md

 ## ⚠️Caution

 This userscript may slow down civitai.
-I recommend turn it on only when you need it.
+I recommend you to turn it on only when you need it.

 ## 🌟Special Thanks